Tarun354/2D_Metric_on_Signal_Manifold_in_Chirp_Coordinates_for_GW/README.md

-# 2D Metric on Signal Manifold in Chirp Coordinates for Gravitational Waves
+# 2D Metric on Signal Manifold in Chirp Coordinates for GWs

 This repository computes the **2D metric on the signal manifold** in dimensionless chirp coordinates using the **Fisher Information Matrix**, and verifies the metric approximation by comparing exact and metric-based matches.